pinelopiiiii/PyCon_Greece_Forecasting_avocado_ripeness/README.md

-# PyCon-Greece-Predicting-avocado-ripeness
+# PyCon Greece | Forecasting avocado ripeness
-This repository contains the Python Notebook file used during my presentation 'Predicting avocado ripeness' in  PyCon Greece 2025
+This repository contains the complete Python notebook file used during my presentation 'Forecasting avocado ripeness: when less is more in a prediction model' in  PyCon Greece 2025.